BUILDING A NEST EGG THROUGH PRIVATE MORTGAGE INVESTING

 After ignoring this question for many years, we decided it was time to branch out into private lending.
 It was a straightforward and easy to understand investment.
 A perfect fit for me and exactly what I was looking for.
 I absolutely loved it and still do.

 We started a company, Rent to Buy Homes, Inc, which is the landlord company.
-Then we started an investment company called Lincolnville Inc. which specialized in private mortgage investing, growing to over sixty mortgages and $4.5 million over the last five years.
+Then we started an investment company called Lincolnville Inc. which specialized in private mortgage investing, growing to over sixty mortgages and $4.5 million over five years.

 We learned a great deal about the business during that time.
 Real estate lending is one of the oldest businesses on the planet.
 So lending is easy for most people to understand.